 Customer Transactions At William Hill Linked To Criminal Offences

-An investigation from the Gambling Commission found that in a period of just less than two years (November 2014 until August 2016) William Hill breach anti-money laundering and social responsibility failures.
+An investigation from the Gambling Commission found that William Hill breached anti-money laundering and social responsibility failures in less than two years (November 2014 until August 2016).

 Examples Of Failings By William Hill

-In the article published on the Gambling Commission website, several examples were shown.
+Several examples were shown in the article published on the Gambling Commission website.
 Below are just a couple taken from the article:

-- One player deposited a whopping £654,000 in just nine months and no one from William Hill checked the source of his funds.
-It was found that the player in question rented a property and was only earning £30,000 a year in an accounts department.
+- One player deposited a whopping £654,000 in just nine months, and no one from William Hill checked the source of his funds.
+It was found that the player in question rented property and was only earning £30,000 a year in an accounts department.

-- Another customer deposited less, but not much, in a longer period of 14 months.
-His deposits in that period totaled £541,000 but William Hill did speak to him verbally.
-From that conversation they made the assumption that his potential income could be £365,000 but actually, he was earning £30,000 and stealing from his employer!
+- Another customer deposited less, but not much, in a more extended period of 14 months.
+His deposits totalled £541,000, but William Hill did speak to him verbally.
+From that conversation, they assumed that his potential income could be £365,000, but actually, he was earning £30,000 and stealing from his employer!

-Other examples can be found on the original article at the Gambling Commission website.
+Other examples can be found in the original article on the Gambling Commission website.

 William Hill has since made numerous changes in its organization to ensure that it meets compliance regulations in the United Kingdom.
-Cleaning up its act means that it will now start asking all sorts of questions in relation to deposits made by players.
+Cleaning up its act means it will start asking questions about deposits made by players.

-The online bingo industry has in recent times felt the full force of this new regulatory compliance.
-Bingo players on the Dragonfish Bingo network have been put through this process over the last 2 months.
-This is also as a direct consequence of the fine that was paid for being non-compliant.
+The online bingo industry has recently felt the full force of this new regulatory compliance.
+Bingo players on the Dragonfish Bingo network have been put through this process over the last two months.
+It is also a direct consequence of the fine paid for being non-compliant.